 Returning to normal is a tough subject.
 We've got a lot of things to consider.
 There's government-mandated health and safety guidelines, reducing stress and anxiety for employees; we want employees and guests to maintain a safe work environment.
 Along with that there's going to come a lot of new policies, procedures — things that people are going to need to implement.
 Not to mention all the cleaning we've got to do.
-And we've gotten a lot of requests on these types of solutions.
+And we've had a lot of requests on these types of solutions.

 Can we measure people's temperatures using technology?
 And if so, how do we do that?
 One of the big takeaways from this webinar is that there's a lot of operational considerations to take into account.

 How many people am I screening on a per-day, per-hour basis?
 Do the people all come into the facility at the same time?
 Do they all come in through the same doors?
 And then other challenges are, should I log the temperature data on the employees or the guests?
 This starts to get into some HIPAA and legal requirements.
+What are those legal requirements?
 And then, if you are storing that data, how are you doing it?
 Are you doing it in a secure manner?
 Is there a means to retrieve that data?

 Ultimately one of the big questions that we always get is, if I get an elevated temperature, what's the next step?
 We're going to talk a little bit about that.
 These technologies that we'll show you today and explain to you how they work, some of them require staff.
 We've had situations with schools, they've asked some questions about if I use the kiosk versus a mass entry solution.
 We're going to try to help you answer those questions today.